prebid/Prebid.js/modules/mabidderBidAdapter.md

 # Description

-Module that connects to ecdrsvc demand sources
+Module that connects to MediaAisle demand sources

 # Test Parameters
 ```